NetoPedro/Popular-Deep-Nets-Architectures-Pytorch/AlexNet/README.md

 were particularly challenging to train, with a substantial computational cost and prone to overfitting.
 Therefore the previous research papers on new activations like ReLU, regularization methods like Dropout and the presented implementation of efficient convolutions on a GPU were positively significant to the architecture described here.

+### Dataset

+ImageNet was one of the introductory datasets to gather millions of examples, with over 15 millions of images distributed across 22 thousand categories.
+The existence of such a large dataset was one key element to the emergence of deep learning and the popularity of neural networks as models with a significant capability to learn complex functions.
+The dataset is in its 2010 version already split between test, validation and train data.

+In the dataset, to evaluate each model, two errors are measured.
+The first, top-1, refers to situations where the correct label is the label with the highest probability accordingly to the model.
+The second, top-5, refers to situations where the true label is in the five predictions with larger probabilities.

+All the images are further scaled to be possible to use them as the input of the same neural network.
+The chosen scale is 256x256.